 Taxation Options in the Agricultural Sector

 New Zealand farmers face an ever changing and challenging economic scene.
-While agricultural productivity gains throughout the past fifteen years have been leading most other sectors of the NZ economy, increased costs and outside factors such as fluctuating export returns, a high exchange rate and the lingering effects of the global recession continue to present a challenge.
+While agricultural productivity gains throughout the past fifteen years have been leading many other sectors of the NZ economy, increased costs and outside factors such as fluctuating export returns, a high exchange rate and effects of the Covid 19 pandemic continue to present a challenge.
 Inflation, higher costs and increased personal spending have put pressure on cash flow and farmers’ ‘real’ incomes.
 Going forward we face global warming and ETS issues as well as increasing government and local body issues.

 New Zealand farming taxpayers do have a number of options available to them in to assist with ‘manipulating’ their taxable incomes.
 This is important because farming incomes do tend to fluctuate from year to year for various reasons including those outlined above.
 Methods used to increase or decrease taxable incomes are: